ijlal321/Cyber-Security-Projects/Microsoft Sentinel SIEM - Part 2 -  Threat Hunting, Detection & Remediation/Readme.md

-Here's the documentation section for creating a watchlist to detect cybersecurity threats in Microsoft Sentinel based on your provided steps:

-## 2. Demo: Create Watchlist to Detect Cybersecurity Threats
+## 2. Create Watchlist to Detect Cybersecurity Threats

 In this demonstration, we will create a watchlist in Microsoft Sentinel to monitor Tor exit nodes' IP addresses, enhancing our ability to detect cybersecurity threats associated with Tor network usage.